 This gorgeous and beautifully appointed master bathroom in a 1.5-story luxury Colonial style home features many bronze tones.
 Take a look at the faucets, sconces, and hanging lights that make the space really stylish (Plan #204-1020).

 15. And Where WouldWe Be without Smart Technology?

 While smart homes are already in existence, more sophisticated technology has been a leading home trend this year and will be beyond.
-A little advice for those still on the sidelines when it comes to high technology: just think of the many ways a connected home elevates a family’s lifestyle, and keeps it organized and running smoothly.
+A little advice for those still on the sidelines when it comes to high technology: just think of the many ways a connected home elevates a family’s lifestyle and keeps it organized and running smoothly.
 Think AI (artificial intelligence), associated smart appliances, smart lightbulbs, smart thermostats like Nest (which also includes video capabilities throughout the home), Ring and other video security technologies, smart hubs like Google Home and Alexa, and other Internet-based technologies that make running the home easier and more secure.
-They are minimially invasive to the home's decor – a good thing! – but they make day-to-day living better in the long run.
+They are minimally invasive to the homes decor – a good thing! – but they make day-to-day living better in the long run.

 As you can see, 2020 has many exciting home decor trends.
 Consider the possibilities, be imaginative and creative, and go for it as you take on DIY projects this year.

-Footnote: The top left photograph in the lead image of this article is the spectacular Great Room in a two-story luxury Country style home with five bedrooms and 5.5 baths.
+Footnote: The top left photo in the lead image of this article is the spectacular Great Room in a two-story luxury Country style home with five bedrooms and 5.5 baths.
 For more on this 4,501-square-foot-home with its fabulous indoor and outdoor living spaces, go to Plan #153-1121.